Jaimilit/CrossFit/README.md

 ### Languages Used

-HTML
+* HTML
-CSS
+* CSS

 ### Colors

-I chose a gray theme chosen from the color palette on coolors.
+I chose a gray theme chosen from a color palette on coolors.
 I wanted to keep it simple and wanted the images and the text to pop, so I kept a simple, light gray background.
 For the header and the footer, I used a dark gray to contrast the background.
 I used white text in the logo to make it pop more, in keeping with the theme.

 ![colors](assets/images/colors.png)